AlfredGrondrup/AlfredGrondrup/README.md

-### Hi there 👋, I'm Alfred Grondrup!

----

-I'm a 16-year-old student from Copenhagen, Denmark with a passion for coding 💻.

-I love experimenting with new ideas and building small projects 🛠️ to learn and grow as a developer.
-I enjoy the challenge of solving problems and am always excited to improve my skills one step at a time 🚀.

-### 📚 My Toolkit
+# 🧑‍💻 Hi there — I’m **Alfred Grøndrup!** 👋

+I’m a **student and Copenhagen-based developer** focused on building software, learning new technologies, and growing my skills.
+I love experimenting with ideas, creating small projects, and solving problems step by step.
+Fluent in **English and Danish** — both written and spoken.

+## 💻 Technologies I Use

-I'm still growing my developer skills, but here are some of the technologies I'm currently working with and learning about:
+Here are some tools and technologies I’m comfortable with and use regularly:

-- **Languages:** [ Javascript, Typescript ]
+- **Languages:** JavaScript, TypeScript
-- **Frameworks:** [ PayloadCMS, NextJS, React ]
+- **Frameworks / Libraries:** React, Next.js
+- **CMS / Platforms:** PayloadCMS
+- **Styling:** TailwindCSS
+- **Databases:** MongoDB
-- **Tools:** [ Git, Cursor, VS Code, MongoDB ]
+- **Tools & Deployment:** Git, VS Code, Cursor, Dokploy

----

 ### 💬 Let's Connect